Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 Mother son reading book for kindergarten readiness

-Hands down the two BEST things you can do is READ to your child daily and set up opportunities to PLAY!
+Hands down the two BEST things you can do are:

 • Read aloud great books